 I feel at the start of a huge leap that I will only land from a year from now.

 May 31st I moved in to Washington D.C. for a summer internship.
-July 29th I return home.
-August 1st I fly to Kathmandu, Nepal for a study abroad program that lasts through December 9th.
+July 26th I return home.
+July 31st I fly to Kathmandu, Nepal for a study abroad program that lasts through December 9th.
 I then travel on my own through Nepal until December 26th, when my mom joins me and we hop over to India through January 16th.
-I am then home until the 24th, when I fly to New Zealand for a semester abroad there that lasts through June 20th.
+I am then home until January 24th, when I fly to New Zealand for a semester abroad there, lasting through June 20th.

 Quite a long and far leap.

 On top of that, I am in my first real relationship with someone I don’t want to be away from.
-I’m so grateful for these opportunities, current and ahead, and my chance to get away from all that is comfortable, but I also long for that hand to hold whenever my mind has a moment to wander.
+I’m so grateful for these opportunities, current and ahead, and my chance to get away from all that is comfortable, but I also long for that hand to hold whenever my mind wanders.

 I’m coming to think that maybe my whole life will feel like this leap.
 Does that happen when you feel you are becoming an adult?
 You suddenly feel propelled into the air, unsure you will ever land?

 What follows are my thoughts as of today.
-I will say that my perspectives on these things change daily, but I still like to share them because they help me figure out what I’m thinking and get other’s perspectives to generate new thoughts (so leave a comment!).
+I will say that my perspectives on these things change daily, but I still like sharing to help me figure out what I’m thinking and get other’s perspectives to generate new thoughts (so leave a comment!).

 A few tentative observations: (1) At my small, liberal, liberal arts college, it seems as though not everyone wants to be part of the ‘one’ in our seal’s phrase.
-Especially after the election, the talk of moving to Canada, sarcastic ‘gotta love America’s and total dismissal of anything the President said filled any political discussion.
+Especially after the 2016 presidential election, the talk of moving to Canada, sarcastic ‘gotta love America’s’ and total dismissal of anything the new President said filled any political discussion.
 If not all want to be a part of the ‘one’, who are we and what do these people and those who remain do?